4 Places In Konya To See The Sufi Whirling Dervishes In Turkey

 The whirling dance represents the dervishes’ spiritual journey towards a state of higher consciousness and union with the divine.
 Their flowing, long white robes symbolize spiritual purity, and their conical hats, called sikke, represent the tombstone of the ego, reminding the dervishes of the importance of humility and selflessness in their quest for enlightenment.

 Accompanying the Whirling Dervishes’ dance is traditional Turkish music.
-The ney, a reed flute, takes center stage, representing the voice of the divine, while various other instruments, such as the kudu (drums) and tanbur (long-necked lute), also feature.
+The ney, a reed flute, takes center stage, representing the voice of the divine, while various other instruments, such as kudüm (small kettle drums) and the tanbur (long-necked lute), also feature.

-For those lucky enough to watch a performance, the combination of swirling dancers and enchanting melodies creates a profoundly moving and meditative performance.
+For those lucky enough to watch, the combination of swirling dancers and enchanting melodies creates a profoundly moving, meditative experience.

 The Spiritual Journey

 The Whirling Dervishes’ practice is not just a dance; it is a spiritual journey, a path of self-discovery and transformation.
-Through the Sema, the dervishes strive to achieve a state of ecstasy known as semazenlik, where they surrender themselves entirely to the divine presence within and around them.
+Through the Sema, the dervishes strive to achieve a state of spiritual focus known as sema, where they surrender themselves entirely to the divine presence within and around them.

 Where To See A Whirling Dervish Ceremony When You Visit Konya